Cledus T. Judd: 1995–1999

 Cledus T. Judd released his debut album, Cledus T. Judd (No Relation), on Razor & Tie Records in 1995, the "(No Relation)" part of the title being a reference to Wynonna and Naomi Judd.
-Two non-country parodies were also included on this album: one of the Eagles' "Hotel California", and one of "We Are the World", a 1980s charity single credited to USA for Africa.
+Two non-country parodies were also included on this album, one of the Eagles' "Hotel California", and one of "We Are the World", a 1980s charity single credited to USA for Africa.
 Judd's parody, entitled "We Own the World", satirized the marriage of Lisa Marie Presley and Michael Jackson.

 I Stoled This Record followed in 1996.
 This album, despite not producing a chart single, earned RIAA gold certification for shipping 500,000 copies.
 This album included parodies of two Shania Twain songs: "(If You're Not in It for Love) I'm Outta Here!" became "(I'm Not in Here for Love) Just a Beer" and "Any Man of Mine" became "If Shania Was Mine".
 John Michael Montgomery's "Sold (The Grundy County Auction Incident)" was also parodied twice on this album.

-His third album, Did I Shave My Back for This? (a take-off on Deana Carter's Did I Shave My Legs for This?) included his first duet, with Buck Owens on the original track "First Redneck on the Internet".
+His third album, Did I Shave My Back for This? (a take-off on Deana Carter's Did I Shave My Legs for This?), included his first duet, with Buck Owens on the original track "First Redneck on the Internet".
 The album also parodied Alan Jackson, Joe Diffie, Brooks & Dunn, Mindy McCready, and Trace Adkins.

-1998's Juddmental was his final album for Razor & Tie.
+In 1998, Juddmental was his final album for Razor & Tie.
 It included a duet, this time with Daryle Singletary on "Ricky Tidwell's Momma's Gonna Play Football", a non-parody song previously recorded by Tim Wilson.
 This album once again parodied a Twain song, with her "Honey, I'm Home" becoming "Shania, I'm Broke".
 The Garth Brooks/Trisha Yearwood duet "In Another's Eyes" was also parodied on this compilation.
 It was originally to have been on Judd's previous album, but Brooks had initially expressed concern over a parody compromising the song's chances at winning a Grammy Award.